isagah/personal_site/content/home/about.md

 # Biography

-I am a PhD candidate at [University of Koblenz-Landau in Koblenz](https://www.uni-koblenz-landau.de/en), Germany  advised by [Prof.Dr.
+I am a PhD researcher at [University of Koblenz-Landau in Koblenz](https://www.uni-koblenz-landau.de/en), Germany  advised by [Prof.Dr.
 Maria A. Wimmer](https://www.uni-koblenz-landau.de/de/koblenz/fb4/iwvi/agvinf/team/maria-wimmer).
-My PhD research focuses on the design of mobile applications for delivering public services.
+My Ph.D. research focuses on the design of mobile applications for delivering public services.
 The study analyzes the existing challenges of providing government services via mobile devices and proposes a comprehensive framework for improving the design of such services while considering the complexity of government information processes.
-I have experiences in e-government, ICT4D and citizen engagement.
+Also, the framework takes into account the context of a country and government organization such as political, economic, managerial, etc. to design useful and sustainable services.

+I have experience in designing ICT for the government, ICT4D, citizen engagement, and enterprise architecture.
+Also, I have basic knowledge of data analysis by using the Python programming language.